Sandra McPherson: Early life and education

+Carolyn Kizer, as editor of Poetry Northwest, published McPherson's first published poems.

+Teaching

 She has taught at the Iowa Writer's Workshop, the Geraldine R. Dodge Poetry Festival, Haystack Portland State University, University of California at Berkeley Spring 1981 or 1982 as Roberta Holloway Visiting Lecturer, and the Art of the Wild Conference.
 She is a Professor Emerita at the University of California at Davis.

 Having been a featured poet on the poetry circuits of Ohio, Kentucky, and Connecticut, she has also read in most states: Washington D.C., Louisiana, Georgia, Indiana, Utah, Texas, Iowa, Minnesota, Oklahoma, Oregon, Florida, Delaware, Virginia, Arkansas, Alabama, and California.

-Her father, Walt McPherson, was head basketball coach at San Jose State and commissioner of the West Coast Athletic Conference.
+In 1979, Sandra McPherson visited the University of New Orleans with Tess Gallagher and Galway Kinnell through a grant from the National Endowment for the Arts.